-3.Politics at Work.
-Differences in opinions become the cause of disputes and misunderstandings on board a cruise ship, tanker or bulk carrier.
-This makes it even harder for a seafarer as politics and conflicts not only make work more difficult, but they also affect the socialization of the group of people on board for extended period of time.
+Differences in opinions become the cause of disputes and misunderstandings onboard a cruise ship, tanker or bulk carrier.
+This makes it even harder for a seafarer as politics and conflicts not only make work more difficult, but they also affect the socialization of the group of people on board for an extended period.

-4.Inadequate Social Life.
 Every single individual is brought up in a social environment, especially Filipinos.
 They are used to hang around with numerous comrades.
 When these people are suddenly confined into the corners of the ship, negative effects such as frustration, loneliness, and homesickness start to sink in.
-A sense of emptiness is felt and lack of interaction and limitation in movement further make a seafarer’s life more miserable.
+A sense of emptiness is felt, and lack of interaction and limitation in movement further make a seafarer’s life more miserable.
 It takes a lot of courage and mental steadiness to keep a calm and focused mind.
-Inability to cope with this kind of life is one reason why many seafarers quit.
+The inability to cope with this kind of life is one reason why many seafarers quit.

-5.Health Issues.
-For a seafarer to be able to go on board, he needs to meet very strict medical and health requirements.
+For a seafarer to be able to go on board, he needs to meet stringent medical and health requirements.
 However, life on board the ship is not even close to healthy.
 Seafarers suffer erratic sleeping schedules, extreme working stress, unfavorable environment, inaccessibility to fresh foods, and inadequate medical facilities that affect a seafarer’s health drastically.
 Seafarers diagnosed with health conditions are obliged to quit sailing.

-6.Better Opportunities.
-If given a chance that he’d be able to provide for his family without having to frequently travel then he would give up this job.
-Seafarers immediately choose to quit their job when offered a chance to work in a shipping company, or given an opportunity to work on land related to shipping and maritime industry with a wage at par with that on sea.
+If given a chance that he’d be able to provide for his family without having to travel frequently, then he would give up this job.
+Seafarers immediately choose to quit their job when offered a chance to work in a shipping company or allowed to work on land related to the shipping and maritime industry with a wage at par with that on the sea.

-7.Reduction of crew members.
-Due to the worldwide crisis, companies are utilizing every technique possible to cut back expenses and overhead costs.
+When an economic crisis occurs, companies are utilizing every technique possible to cut back expenses and overhead costs.
 One of the ways shipping companies came up with to cut off expenses is to reduce the number of crew members hired.
-This result in increase in workload without any increase in remuneration.
+This results in an increase in workload without any increase in remuneration.